 Is there anything more quintessentially Canadian than camping?
 Set up your tent, stoke up your fire, and take in thousands of stars while in the Thousand Islands.

-- Camping may be prepaid for oTENTik accommodations and for select campsites through the Parks Canada Reservation Service.
+- Reservable campsites and oTENTik accommodations must be reserved and paid for through the Parks Canada Reservation Service.

 - Fees remain in the park and are used to improve facilities and services.

 - Access to the islands is by boat only and the group is responsible for their own transportation.

 - The oTENTik accommodations on the mainland at Mallorytown Landing are drive-in sites and include one parking pass.

 - Self check-in on arrival.
 Obtain a use permit at a payment kiosk located on the islands and at Mallorytown landing and post at campsite with either surname or reservation number clearly identified.

 - To protect our forests from the Emerald Ash Borer, all firewood MUST be purchased in the park.
 Firewood cannot be moved into or out of the park.
 Collecting firewood from the forest is prohibited.

 - With the exception of Central Grenadier, potable water is NOT available on park islands.

 - Docking and beaching fees are not included in camping fees.